The Ultimate Guide to Acing Your IB Mock Exams

 Simply re-reading your notes is the least effective way to learn.
 You need to actively engage your brain.
 Try these methods:

-• Past Papers Under Timed Conditions: This is non-negotiable.
-It’s the best way to practice timing and technique.
+- Past Papers Under Timed Conditions: This is non-negotiable.
+For many, it’s the best way to practice timing and technique.

 Avoiding the Common Mock Exam Traps

 We see students make the same avoidable mistakes every year.
-Learn from them so you don't have to make them yourself.
+Learn from them so you don't make them yourself.

 Managing Stress and Staying Sane